 Currently there are three levels of wireless networking standards, which transmit data at very different maximum speeds.
 Each is based on the designation 802.11(x), so named by the IEEE, the board that is responsible for certifying networking standards.
-802.11b transmits information at 11Mbps; 802.11a and 802.11g work at 54Mbps or 125Mbps in High-Speed Mode.
+The most common wireless networking standard, 802.11b, transmits information at 11Mbps; 802.11a and 802.11g work at 54Mbps.
 See the following chart for more detailed information.